GlobalWebIndex/challenge-python-v1/README.md

 </details>

-###### Filtering

-More specifically, the user can filter the dinosaurs according to the following criteria:
+Additionally, the user can filter the dinosaurs according to the following criteria:
 - name
 - period; name of the period, start year, and end_year
 - size; type, height (min and max), weight(min and max)